How about reading how a killer “convinces” everybody else that he is innocent? When you sell, you convince right?

-SYNONYMS.
-A revolver for your pitch’s clarity.
+SYNONYMS connive for your pitch’s clarity.

 By experience, synonyms have a distinct controlled impact to the prospect’s “not now” to “yes to the purchase” continuum.
 I usually call this particular word as the closing chant, closely like “abracadabra”.

-The more terms for a definition you know, the more specific you could clearly convey the point you want to persuade.
+The more terms for a definition you know, the more specific you could clearly convey the point you want persuade.
 Be vigilant in picking especially when your pitch poses an analogy and technicality.
 Prospects have varied vocabulary tagged along with their varied personalities.
 Generally, choose the synonym with the good associations like “Own” rather than “Buy”.
 In cases of affecting a more felt sense, use the extreme version like “spotless” rather than “tidy”, “spacious” rather than “wide”, “exhausted” than “tired”, “scalding” than “hot”.
 Having database of synonyms is like having a revolver to increase the chance of firing the most precise word which your prospect long to hear as a trigger of their YES.
 A crime novel is a perfect source of these.
 Aside from clarity, synonyms also influence your tact and credibility.

 “The floor was sheathed in oriental rugs, the white painted rough stucco walls covered with masks and carvings, archeological by-products of her mother’s career, I imagined.
 Hadley filled and plugged in a small electric espresso coffee maker and got two fine china cups, setting them on a round, heavy walnut table with clawfeet next to one of the dormer windows.
 The view was of the back garden with its rows of new vegetables coming up and of several horsechestnut trees, cooling the house with hundreds of fresh green fans.”

-The tip is, stimulate the prospect’s imagination by describing to them orgasmic feeling of every senses (in such a perfect blend).
+The tip is, stimulate the prospect’s imagination by describing to them orgasmic feeling of every human sense (in such a perfect blend).
 Let them feel how a thing is being done or how a thing looks like in such an articulate recitation.
 Never do a by-the-manual demonstration or by-the-catalogue presentation.
 Let them not just hear it.
 Let them feel it and anticipate the real gratification.
 Be their walking VR glasses.
 Synonyms for clarity.
 Adverbs and Adjectives for interactivity.

-MOTIVES.
-Refuge from sale stalling objections
+MOTIVES protect you from sale stalling objections

 The turn of events in novels is just a perfect exercise on how to jockey surprises in your pitch.
-You are seem a writer who perfectly knows how the story would end but regulate when a certain revelation would happen.
-When to off a character, when to creep and cut a moment.
-Reserve the most stimulating benefit for the specific client to that part which you feel would fully engage their buying reflex, just like the juncture that connects all the circumstances.
-Let them be hooked.
+You are seem a writer who perfectly knows how the story would end but regulate when a certain revelation would happen – when to kill a character, when to put creepy encounters or suspense or even when to perfectly cut a moment.
+Reserve the most stimulating benefit for the specific client to that part which you feel would fully engage their buying reflex, just like the juncture that connects all the mysterious circumstances of the crime.
 Let your pitch be gripping.